pmichali/lazyjack/README.md

 * Is there a way to check if management interface already has an (incompatible) IPv6 address?
 * Way to timeout on "kubeadm init", if it gets stuck (e.g. kubelet never comes up).
 * Add Continuous Integration tool and tests.
-* Issue with 1.13 alpha versions and kubelet port usage.

 ### Enhancements to consider
 * Do Istio startup.
 Useful?
 Metal LB startup?